Operando diffuse reflectance UV-vis spectroelectrochemistry for investigating oxygen evolution electrocatalysts†

-The characterization of the active structure of water splitting catalysts is crucial to evolve to a sustainable energy future based on hydrogen.
-Such an information can only be obtained by operando methods.
-We present a diffuse reflectance UV-Vis (DRUV) spectroelectrochemical study that allows to track the changes of solid oxygen evolution catalysts under working conditions.
-The versatility of our approach is demonstrated on two cobalt-containing catalysts Zn0.35Co0.65O and CoAl2O4.
-The changes the catalysts undergo during the oxygen evolution reaction can be tracked by probing the electronic structure by UV-Vis spectroscopy.
+The characterization of the active structure of water-splitting catalysts is crucial to evolve to a sustainable energy future based on hydrogen.
+Such information can only be obtained by operando methods.
+We present a diffuse reflectance UV-vis (DRUV) spectroelectrochemical study that allows tracking the changes of solid oxygen evolution catalysts under working conditions.
+The versatility of our approach is demonstrated on two cobalt-containing catalysts, Zn0.35Co0.65O and CoAl2O4.
+The changes the catalysts undergo during the oxygen evolution reaction can be tracked by probing the electronic structure using UV-vis spectroscopy.
 These findings are compared to ex situ analyses, which support the assignments of the structures stabilized under different potentials.
-Thus, structure-activity correlations can be proposed, and deeper insights into the catalytically active structures can be obtained.
+Thus, structure–activity correlations can be proposed, and deeper insights into the catalytically active structures can be obtained.